MAT (Mathematics Admissions Test)

 The Mathematics Admissions Test (MAT) is a subject-specific admissions test, lasting 2 hours and 30 minutes and sat under test conditions.

-This Oxford admissions test is now computer-based, and you will need to take this at a Pearson VUE test centre.
-Registration to book your test will be open from Thursday 15 August 2024 and will close on Friday 4 October 2024.
+This Oxford admissions test is now computer-based, and you will need to arrange to take it at a Pearson VUE authorised test centre.
+Instructions on how to do this can be found under the How do I register? tab on this page.

 All Mathematics and Computer Science applicants, regardless of the course you are applying for, should answer all of the questions.